 Youth Needs Assessment

-The City of Airdrie commissioned a research study to engage youth in identifying the needs and wants of youth living in the Airdrie community.
+The City commissioned a research study to engage youth in identifying the needs and wants of the youth population living in the Airdrie community.
 Approximately 450 Airdrie youth have been engaged in the process to date through survey responses and participating in focus groups.
 A draft report is currently being developed and will be presented to the Airdrie Community Services Board and to City Council in April.

 Genesis Place Satisfaction Survey

 The City of Airdrie worked with Banister Research & Consulting Ltd. to conduct a Genesis Place Satisfaction Survey that ended January 6, 2017.
-Survey results will be available in February.
+Survey results will be available the spring of 2017.